Salt River Pima-Maricopa Indian Community

 Knowledge, Skills, Abilities, and Other Characteristics:

-- Knowledge of methods and techniques for counseling youth and their families.
+- Knowledge of legal research methods and practices.

 Skill / Requirements